carlosm27/restli/README.md

  ``
  restli POST --url <url> --body <body>
  ``

-Windows users must add a "\" before every quote in the body, otherwise, it won't work and it will returns a Bad Request status code.
+Windows users must add a backslash before every quote in the body, otherwise, it won't work and it will returns a Bad Request status code.

 Example: